This story was first published on Dec 9, 2014 and updated on Jan 8, 2018.

 The live seafood market supplies big-name seafood restaurants and high-end hotels.

-Frozen items include snapper loin ($32 a kg) and scallop (from $44 a kg).
+Frozen items include snapper loin ($32 a kg) and half-shell scallop (from $15 a kg).
 Prices may fluctuate and are subject to change.

 Where: 670 Geylang Road, corner of Lorong 42 Geylang, tel: 6745-1123